Video resume: History

 Video resumes, sometimes called Visumé or Video CV, were first introduced in the 1980s for use and distribution via VHS tape, but the idea never took off beyond the video taping of interviews.
 However, with the modern capabilities of transmitting streaming video via the internet, video resumes have taken on new popularity.
 It is a way for job seekers to showcase their abilities beyond the capabilities of a traditional paper résumé.
 The video resume allows prospective employers to see and hear applicants, and get a feel for how applicants present themselves.

 Benefits

 Demonstrates Communication Skills

 Video resumes allow job seekers to showcase their verbal communication skills, an aspect often overlooked in traditional resumes.
 This medium provides an opportunity to articulate thoughts clearly, display confidence, and convey information effectively.

 Personalises the Application

-Unlike traditional resumes, which are limited to text and static formats, video resumes offer a dynamic platform for candidates to present themselves.
+Unlike traditional résumés, which are limited to text and static formats, video résumés provide a convenient platform for candidates to present themselves.
 This personal touch can provide employers with a more comprehensive and memorable impression of the applicant, potentially setting them apart from other candidates.